ronhombre/KyberKotlin/README.md

 ### Intent

 The intentions of this project are pure and transparent.
 Its goal is to decouple from the JVM and become a self-sufficient Kotlin Multiplatform dependency.
-In other words, a PURE Kotlin implementation of CRYSTALS-Kyber (ML-KEM) in a lightweight format.
+In other words, a PURE Kotlin implementation of ML-KEM in a lightweight format.
 This is a stark difference compared to Bouncy Castle that supports most Encryption Algorithms and has a large data footprint.

-At the 1.0.0 release, developers should be able to use this dependency if they want to support CRYSTALS-Kyber (ML-KEM).
+At the 1.0.0 release, developers should be able to use this dependency if they want to support ML-KEM.

 ### Goal